MFSTech/GetStatuses/README.md

 ##### CustomCtrlNums

-Custom Control numbers are special control numbers defined for particular processes or customers.
+Only available in the Full format, Custom Control numbers are special control numbers defined for particular processes or customers.
 (Technically, most standard control numbers and custom control numbers are the same from the system's perspective.
 We simply expose the standard numbers differently.)
 The type of control number and the value are supplied as follows.

 * `CtrlNumType`
 * `CtrlNumValue`